gdg-wisdom/wisdom-2016/how_can_we_contribute.md

 Simply hop into our Gitter chatroom and talk to us, or you can connect to us on GitHub (post an Issue) or G+ (post a message).
 Join the [GDG Wisdom GitHub](https://github.com/gdg-wisdom) Organization and then hop into the Gitter chat room below.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gdg-wisdom?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Yearly Editions

+Every year a new edition is started to keep the wisdom alive.

+The following steps needs to be done to create a new edition for year YYYY:
+* A label "final-YYYY" to the last commit of the previous year
+* Create a new github repository gdg-wisdom/wisdom-YYYY
+* Push your local master branch to this new remote repository
+* Create a new gitbook gdg-wisdom/gdg-wisdom-YYYY and copy the decription
+* Add the github repository as resource
+* Add the gitbook webhook to the github repository
+* Search and replace in the github repository all occurences of wisdom-YYYY for the previous year
+* Create a new gitter chat room for the new github repository